the-events-calendar/tribe-common/readme.txt

 = [4.9.3.1] 2019-03-06 =

 * Feature - Attach the post ID to Promoter calls and remove hook from all post saves [123732]
-* Feature - Removal of hook to all posts.

 = [4.9.3] 2019-03-04 =